ale-rt/ale-rt.github.io/it/posts/how-to-port-plone4-portlets-to-plone5.md

 +    schema = IExamplePortlet
      form_fields = form.Fields(IExamplePortlet)
 ```

+In many cases this is all you have to do.
+If you run in other troubles please leave a comment and will try to update this post.

 If you want your code to behave differently according to the Plone version you are using, you may want to use the utility function `getFSVersionTuple` to check for the running version of Plone.
 You can start from this example